T. R. Shamsudheen: Movie production

 In 2017, Shamsudheen co-produced the Malayalam movie Queen which was released in February 2018, by a debutant Director Dijo Jose Antony.
 The movie went on to become a box office success.

 In 2021, Shamsudheen produced the movie, Kaanekkaane, starring Tovino Thomas, Aishwarya Lekshmi, Suraj Venjaramoodu, Shruti Ramachandran, Prem Prakash in important roles.
-The movie is planned to release through the SonyLIV OTT Platform on 17th September 2021.
+The movie is planned to release through the SonyLIV OTT Platform on 17 September 2021.

 Awards and recognitions

-Shamsudheen has won several awards for these entrepreneurial efforts.
-He received the Young Entrepreneur Award at the 10th edition of the Manappuram Minnalai Film TV Awards in 2016.
-He is also the recipient of the 2015 Emerging Entrepreneur Award from the Junior Chamber International, Kochi chapter, the 2017 Edupreneur Award by Microtec Educational Consultants and the 2015 Young Entrepreneur Award by DC Books.
+He is the recipient of the 2015 Emerging Entrepreneur Award from the Junior Chamber International, Kochi chapter, the 2017 Edupreneur Award by Microtec Educational Consultants and the 2015 Young Entrepreneur Award by DC Books.

 Professional memberships

 Shamsudheen holds professional memberships in the Kerala Chamber of Commerce & Industry, The Indus Entrepreneurs, Kerala Chapter and the Kerala Film Chamber of Commerce.